RamiKrispin/TSstudio/README.md

 TSstudio
 ========

-The **TSstudio** package provides a set of functions for time series analysis.
-That includes interactive data visualization tools based on the [plotly](https://CRAN.R-project.org/package=plotly) package engine, supporting multiple time series objects such as `ts`, `xts`, and `zoo`.
-In addition, the package provides a set of utility functions for preprocessing time series data, and as well backtesting applications for forecasting models from the [forecast](https://CRAN.R-project.org/package=forecast), [forecastHybrid](https://CRAN.R-project.org/package=forecastHybrid) and [bsts](https://CRAN.R-project.org/package=bsts) packages.
+The **TSstudio** package provides a set of tools descriptive and predictive analysis of time series data.
+That includes utility functions for preprocessing time series data,  interactive visualization functions based on the [plotly](https://CRAN.R-project.org/package=plotly) package engine, and set of tools for training and evaluating time series forecasting models from the [forecast](https://CRAN.R-project.org/package=forecast), [forecastHybrid](https://CRAN.R-project.org/package=forecastHybrid), and [bsts](https://CRAN.R-project.org/package=bsts) packages.

 Installation
 ------------